yt2679/project7/README.md

 * Update Sightings
   * Located at: */sightings/unique-squirrel-id*
-  * Edit the sightings of the squirrel of the unique squirrel i
+  * Edit the sightings of the squirrel of the unique squirrel id

 * Add Sightings
   * Located at: */sightings/add*